 - All daily excursions that are part of the general itinerary, including private transfers.

 The only other exceptions include events that you might wish to be involved in outside of the general itinerary eg. hot air balloon rides.

 Tips are also not included.
 However, this is purely at the guest’s discretion.

 A holiday on the Renaissance is a total sensory experience.
 Our eyes enjoy the beauty of the barge and all that she cruises in and around.
 The French countryside, especially that through the Upper Loire region offers up the timeless beauty of architecture, rolling green vineyards and country villages over and over again.

 Our sense of fun, learning and enlightenment is married with the incredible places we visit and the experiences we undertake.
 We can’t help but live through the sights, tastes and smells of the incredible French food and wine that is integral to this journey.

-The Fit Traveller was a guest of the Renaissance, European Waterways and Barge Lady Cruises for this cruise.
+The Fit Traveller was a guest of the Renaissance, European Waterways and Barge Lady Cruises for this barge holiday in France.
 The opinions, words and images are authentically our own.

 Kerri McConnel is the owner of travel blog Beer and Croissants.